ThePhar/RogueLegacyRandomizer/README.md

 ## NOTICE

-As of October 11th, 2024, Cellar Door Games has made the source code for RL1 available so this project is being moved to the [https://github.com/ThePhar/RogueLegacyRandomizerRedux](Rogue Legacy Randomizer Redux) repository.
+As of October 11th, 2024, Cellar Door Games has made the source code for RL1 available so this project is being moved to the [Rogue Legacy Randomizer Redux](https://github.com/ThePhar/RogueLegacyRandomizerRedux) repository.

 Any new issues will not be accepted on this repo, as the project will be rewritten on the new repository linked above.